10 Things To Prepare Before Entering Vietnam

 5. Prepare cash to spend in Vietnam

-6. Roaming your phone and buying a sim card
+6. Roaming your phone and buying a SIM card

 7. Choose means of transportation in Vietnam